OGtrilliams/documentation/how-to/how-to-use-k8s-with-cri-containerd-and-kata.md

 ### Create a unstrusted pod using Kata Containers

 By default, all pods are created with the default runtime configured in CRI containerd plugin.
-If a pod has the `io.kubernetes.cri.untrusted-workload annotation` set as `"true"`, the CRI plugin will run the pod with the Kata Containers runtime.
+If a pod has the `io.kubernetes.cri.untrusted-workload` annotation set to `"true"`, the CRI plugin will run the pod with the [Kata Containers runtime](https://github.com/kata-containers/runtime).

 ```bash
 # Create untrusted pod configuration